JonSnow1807/FastMQA/README.md

 ## Limitations and Honest Assessment

-- **Compute Performance**: The current kernel implementation is slower than highly optimized libraries (cuDNN/cuBLAS) in raw compute
+- **Compute Performance**: The current kernel implementation is ~5-20x slower than PyTorch naive implementation and ~30x slower than highly optimized libraries (cuDNN/cuBLAS)
 - **Optimization Stage**: This is a functional implementation demonstrating the concept, not a production-optimized kernel
-- **FlashAttention Comparison**: Pure kernel compute is ~30x slower than FlashAttention; speedup claims refer to serving scenarios with memory allocation overhead
+- **Memory vs Speed**: The implementation explicitly trades compute speed for memory efficiency
-- **Best Use Cases**: Most beneficial for memory-constrained scenarios and serving workloads
+- **Best Use Cases**: Most beneficial for memory-constrained scenarios and serving workloads where memory, not compute, is the bottleneck

 ## Contributing